-A committee of University officials appointed by the Chief Procurement Officer will evaluate proposals and make a recommendation to the Chief Procurement Officer.
+A committee of University and TRS of KY officials appointed by the Chief Procurement Officer will evaluate proposals and make a recommendation to the Chief Procurement Officer.
 The evaluation will be based upon the information provided in the proposal, additional information requested by the University for clarification, information obtained from references and independent sources and oral presentations (if requested).

 The evaluation of responsive proposals shall then be completed by an evaluation team, which will determine the ranking of proposals.
 Proposals will be evaluated strictly in accordance with the requirements set forth in this solicitation, including any addenda that are issued.
-The University will award the contract to the responsible offeror whose proposal is determined to be the most advantageous to the University, taking into consideration the evaluation factors set forth in this RFP.
+The University will award the contract to the responsible offeror whose proposal is determined to be the most advantageous to the University and TRS of KY, taking into consideration the evaluation factors set forth in this RFP.